brookemitchell/ramda-reselect/Readme.md

     , R.ap(fns.slice(0, -1))
     , R.apply(R.memoize(fns[fns.length - 1])))
 ```
-A convenience version of createSelector is provided as a tree-shook package.
+A convenience version of createSelector is provided as a package.
 But why not write a 'createSelector' to suit your use case. :dizzy:

 ## Example ##
 ``` javascript